cherchyk/PowerPlatformCiCd/Readme.md

 ## Exercise 7 - Create Azure DevOps Pipeline

 In this exercise we create Azure DevOps Pipeline that listens to commits in branches.
 After commit, pipeline uses source code to build, run tests and package solution.
-If commit is to `master` branch then pipeline will also deploy package.
+If commit is to `master` branch then pipeline will also deploy package to `Feature` PowerPlatform instance.
+In order for pipeline to "know" where to deploy we will use pipeline variables.

 - In Azure DevOps navigate to Pipeline Builds